 - The Faculty Sponsor: must be a neuropsychologist.
 They must evidence scholarly, clinical, and/or professional involvement in the field of neuropsychology.

 - The Interest Group Representative(s): must be student affiliate(s) of the Society of Clinical Neuropsychology.

 The process of becoming an interest group representative and/or starting an interest group begins with thoroughly reading our Interest Group Primer.
 Please note:

 - ANST took a great deal of time and effort in preparing this primer to make the process of starting and getting your Interest Group underway as successful as possible.
 This primer was created at the request and feedback of past Interest Group Applicants.
 As such, we ask that you please read this primer carefully and contact us if there are any other questions at firstname.lastname@example.org.

-If at this point you have fully read the primer, you are now ready to complete the Interest Group Application.
-Please note:
+If at this point you have fully read the primer, you are now ready to complete the appropriate version of the Interest Group Application:

 - If you are starting an interest group: completion of the above application satisfies your request to be instated as an Interest Group Representative as well as founds your new ANST Interest Group.

 - If you are applying to be a representative of an already existing ANST Interest Group: this application satisfies your request to become the new Chapter Representative of that chapter.
 We will also seek verification of the leadership transfer from the existing Representative of Record.